salco/NoteEditorRPGMMV/README.md

 # Usage
 > TODO: make another markdown under "doc/" and explain stuff

+1. You can take the already packaged Tool from Release section
+1. Build yourself by following info [here](doc/Packaging.md)

 # What is do
 - Can be added to the RPGMaker tools